Skip to Content

 Central America is cheaper and easier to travel around because it’s smaller.
 The region also offers beautiful tropical weather year-round.

 South America offers more natural beauty.
 The food is better.
 It also has better cities and nightlife.
 The region is also more varied because it is so much larger.
+There are mountains, beaches, jungles, and glaciers.

 Central America is the better choice for those who don’t have much time to travel, those on a tight budget, those who prefer tropical climates, and those who are interested in eco-tourism.